 You can visit Bryce Canyon year-round, and going in winter means it will be much less crowded.
 It’s generally considered that the best time to visit Bryce National Park is May through September – but this is always the busiest time, and if possible I would avoid the peak months of June/July.
-If you do visit in winter, it’s worth bringing some microspikes (I’ve always bought the Kahtoola microspikes) as there will be snow and ice on the trails.
+If you do visit in winter, it’s worth bringing some microspikes (I always bring Kahtoola microspikes) when they might be snow and ice on the trails.)

 Accommodation near Bryce Canyon